True Neutrality as a New Type of Flavour

-So, we can conclude that each type of flavour symmetry expresses the universality of a kind of the interaction as one of dynamical aspects of its P-symmetricality.
+So, we can conclude that each type of flavour symmetry expresses the lepton universality of a kind of interaction as the one of dynamical aspects of its P-invariance.

-At the same time, it is known that any of currents responsible for interactions of leptons and hadrons with virtual gauge boson can be expressed in the form of a sum of vector and axial-vector parts of the same charge or dipole moment.
+{\bf 4 Family structure of nucleons} Any of currents responsible for interactions of leptons and hadrons with virtual gauge bosons can symbolically be expressed in the form of a sum of vector and axial-vector parts of the same charge or dipole moment.
 This does not imply of course that the same neutron or proton must be simultaneously both a C-even and a C-odd nucleon.
 We have, thus, a full analogy to the fact that a classification of elementary particles with respect to C-operation admits the existence of the two types of Dirac fermions of the vector $(V)$ and axial-vector $(A)$ nature.
-If such objects are the neutrons and protons, they will constitute the nucleonic $(N=n,$ $p)$ families of the isotopic doublets of a different C-invariance.
+If such objects are the neutrons and protons, they will constitute the nucleonic $(N=n,$ $p)$ families of doublets of a different C-invariance.